 Caution: Wear appropriate clothing while visiting the mosque: no revealing clothes and cover your hair if you want to visit the main prayer hall.

-You can either catch a taxi, a bus or ride a motorbike to Cho Lon mosque.
+You can either catch a taxi, or a bus or ride a motorbike to Cho Lon mosque.

 Nearby bus stops: you can take both bus number 1 and 54 to these stops

-Parking: free parking inside Cho Lon mosque’s ground for
+Parking: free parking inside Cho Lon mosque’s grounds for

 motorbike and bike.

 Check out our articles on:

 Remember to take off your shoes at the entrance to Cho Lon mosque.